Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you’re reading this article, then you are probably in the market for a light-weight, quiet, portable inverter generator.
 Perhaps you are going camping, but it’ll be hot, so you want to be able to run a fan for a little while.

 Or maybe you enjoy tailgating and want a way that you can enjoy the game, including the atmospheric sounds from the game, without having the noise from the generator drowning it out.

-Or you could need a generator to use your tools outside, or any number of other reasons.
+Or you could need a portable generator to use your tools outside, or any number of other reasons.
 Whatever the reason, we’re going to help make your purchasing decision easier for you, by giving you a full run-down of the Generac iQ2000.

-In this article we are going to run through its features, power, and run-time.
+In this article, we are going to run through its features, power, and run-time.
 We’re also going to take a look at its design and noise levels, as well as some of the issues that other people have found.
-After reading this article, you’ll know for sure whether or not this is the right generator for you.
+After reading this article, you’ll know for sure whether or not this is the right portable generator for you.

 But first, let’s take a look at the main pros and cons of this generator.

 - It has 3 modes: Economy, standard and Turbo.